simurai/simurai.com/_posts/2015-05-11-nesting-components.md

 6. __Inline styles__ if it needs to be dynamically added with JavaScript.

 As said at the beginning, I haven't found a "fits all" solution and maybe the conclusion is: Try to keep contextual styling to a minimum.

+## Update
+The "Adopted Child" approach is called "Mixes" in BEM.
+Here some [more infos](https://en.bem.info/forum/issues/4/).